aarcher07/Statistical-Models-in-R/README.md

 ## Resources

-See [Resources](https://github.com/nuitrcs/pythonworkshops/blob/master/resources.md) for a listing of general Python resources, tutorials, and reference materials.
+See [Resources](https://github.com/nuitrcs/pythonworkshops/blob/master/resources.md) for a listing of general R resources, tutorials, and reference materials.
 Links below relate specifically to material covered in this workshop.

 [Linear models in R](https://data.princeton.edu/R/linearModels): this is brief dicussion of linear models in R. There is also another tab on GLMs.